 Parent Information Evening

-Prospective students and their parents are invited to attend an information evening on Wednesday 7th August 2019 from 6:30 pm – 8:00 pm.
+Prospective students and their parents are invited to attend an information evening on Tuesday 17th August 6:30pm in the Auditorium.
 This session will allow you to meet the Principal and teachers and receive further information about our curriculum offerings, TCE, ATAR, tutorial programs and student support services.